Get your free and exclusive 80-page Banking Passkey Report

 GitHub's Additional Layer of Security with Local Biometrics:

-Because GitHub also offers sensitive operations like merging pull requests, GitHub allows users to enable local biometric protection if they feel it is nessasary.
+Because GitHub also offers sensitive operations like merging pull requests, GitHub allows users to enable local biometric protection if they feel it is necessary.
 In this example, Face ID is used to lock the app on iOS, ensuring only the device owner can access or execute the GitHub App.
-The app explicitly requests the necessary privileges from the operating system to activate biometrics and offers configurable intervals (e.g., immediate or after a defined timeout).
+The app explicitly requests the necessary privileges from the operating system to activate biometrics and offers configurable intervals (e.g. immediate or after a defined timeout).

 Key Highlights of GitHub's Approach: